 Reasonable adjustment and student support plans

-The University has an agreed process for the consideration of Reasonable Adjustment Plans (RAPs).
 If the nature of the RAP is such that adjustments will need to be made to assist you through the process of being considered under the Procedure then these can be made.
-Due to the confidential nature of RAPs staff considering your case (for example the Academic Misconduct Officer)will not normally be aware of any adjustments that need to be made and you are advised to liaise with them to ensure they are aware.
+Due to the confidential nature of RAPs staff considering your case (for example the Academic Misconduct Officer)will not normally be automatically aware of any adjustments that need to be made and you are advised to liaise with them to ensure they are aware of any required adjustments.

-You should raise your initial questions with relevant staff in your School, such as your Personal Tutor, the relevant tutor for the assessment in questions or the School Academic Misconduct Officer (AMO).
+You should raise your initial questions with relevant staff in your school, such as your Personal Tutor, Student Progression Adiminstrator (SPA), the relevant tutor for the assessment in questions or the School Academic Misconduct Officer (AMO).
 If you are unsure who to speak to, please contact your School Office.

-Information about the Procedure it self, not specific cases, is available from the University’s Quality Management Office by emailing firstname.lastname@example.org.
+Further information about the Procedure, not individual cases, is available from the University’s Quality Management Office by emailing firstname.lastname@example.org.

 Unhappy with the outcome?

-If you have received the outcome of a formal hearing, either at School or University level and you are unhappy with the outcome, you may be able to submit an appeal against the decision that misconduct occurred and any sanction imposed of the outcome on one of the grounds below:
+If you have received the outcome of a formal hearing, either at School or University level and you are unhappy with the outcome, you may be able to submit a Request for Review (appeal) against the decision that misconduct occurred and any sanction imposed of the outcome on one of the grounds below:

-That evidence is available to show that the outcome reached at an earlier stage was manifestly unreasonable.
-In this context, unreasonable shall be taken to mean perverse, i.e. that the outcome was not a possible conclusion which a similar hearing or process of consideration might have reached.
+- That the decision reached at the earlier stage of this Procedure is manifestly unreasonable.
+In this context, unreasonable will be taken to mean perverse, i.e., the decision was not one that a similar process might have reached.

 There is no entitlement to further review of a case unless one or more of the grounds above are established.

-You will need to complete an appeal form and send this via email to email@example.com.
+You will need to complete the Request for Review form and send this via email to email@example.com.
 The timescale to submit your appeal is 10 working days from the date of the email confirming the outcome of your original hearing.

-When we receive your appeal, a senior member of staff will review your request to see if it is submitted on time and that it meets and evidences any of the valid grounds for further consideration.
-If your request is valid, you will be invited to attend a Student Misconduct Appeal Panel to discuss your appeal.
+When we receive your Request for Review, a senior member of staff will review your request to see if it is submitted within the timescale and that it meets any of the valid grounds for further consideration.
+If your request is valid then the matter may be referred back to an earlier stage or you will be invited to attend a Student Misconduct Appeal Panel.
 If your request is not valid, we will write to you to explain why.

 Impact on your progression, graduation, placement or studying abroad